SE21-Team2/slash/docs/getting_started.md

    3. Connect the Heroku CLI to your Heroku app: from your project's root directory run `heroku git:remote -a <name-of-your-app>`

 You should now be able to connect to the Heroku PostgreSQL database through the `psql` client by running `heroku pg:psql` (if this step fails you may have not installed PostgreSQL correctly.
 Documentation for `psql` can be found [here](https://www.postgresql.org/docs/13/app-psql.html)

+## Run Tests
+To run tests on Slash, run `pytest` in the root directory.